 “Many home insurance policies cover personal property and, while there’s an exclusion for aircraft, ‘model or hobby aircraft not designed to fly people or cargo’ are included in the policy, according to a typical homeowners policy from New Jersey Manufacturers Insurance Co.,” according to Insure.com.

 But don’t take our word for it.
 Policies vary widely, so assume nothing.
 Read the fine print in your policy and call your agent or insurer if you have doubts or questions.

 What about liability?

-There’s a piece of the insurance puzzle that requires extra attention: liability.
+There’s one piece of the insurance puzzle that requires extra attention: liability.
 If your drone veers into someone else’s space, accidentally violating their privacy, or causes an accident in which someone is hurt, you could be sued.
 Once again, your pre-existing insurance coverage might be of help.
-According the iii:
+According the I.I.I.:

 However, even with liability coverage through a homeowners or renters policy, your payout limits may be too low.
 You may require additional liability protection.

 One way to beef up your coverage is to ask an insurance agent about purchasing a separate liability policy.